metehan-gokbel/metehan-gokbel/README.md

 # 💫 About Me:
 I am a software engineer with a primary focus on Android development, backed by two years of professional experience in software development.
-I am proficient in Java and Kotlin, utilizing object-oriented programming principles.
+I am proficient in Java, Kotlin, and Dart, utilizing object-oriented programming principles.

 ## 🌐 Socials: